How does credit card interest work?

 Interest on credit cards is generally charged on any balances that aren't paid by the due date each month.
 When you carry a balance from month to month, interest is accrued on a daily basis, based on what's called the Daily Periodic Rate (DPR).

-DPR is just another way of saying what your daily interest charge is, and is calculated by taking your credit card's APR and dividing it by 365, for all the days in the year.
+DPR is just another way of saying what your daily interest charge is, and it is calculated by taking your credit card's APR and dividing it by 365, for all the days in the year.

 So if your card has a 15.99% APR, your DPR would be 0.0438%.